-Rachel sees clients at Claret Center as a counseling intern and serves as parish counselor at Old St. Mary’s Parish in Chicago’s South Loop neighborhood.
+Rachel Schripsema, MAPC, LPC is a graduate of Loyola University Chicago’s Institute of Pastoral Studies, where she earned her Master of Arts in Pastoral Counseling.
+She sees clients at Claret Center as a counseling resident and serves as parish counselor at Old St. Mary’s Parish in Chicago’s South Loop neighborhood.

 She brings experiences from a diverse background to her counseling practice.
 She earned her BFA in studio art from the University of Wisconsin-Madison, followed by work in nonprofit libraries, with the local production of a major off-broadway theatrical production, and on a research study of how faith can play a role in health and wellness.
 Her practicum experience was at JourneyCare hospice, supporting patients and families.